segunak/SegunAkinyemi.com/docs/_posts/2023-06-04-synapse-global-parameters.md

 ![ChildPipelineUsingGlobal](/assets/images/Synapse-ChildPipeline-UsingGlobalFromParent.jpg)

-This workaround is essentially recreating the principle of [inheritance](https://en.wikipedia.org/wiki/Inheritance_(object-oriented_programming)){:target="_blank"} in programming, albeit in a strange low-code fashion.
+This workaround is essentially recreating the principle of [inheritance](https://en.wikipedia.org/wiki/Inheritance_(object-oriented_programming)){:target="_blank"}, with some [dependency injection](https://en.wikipedia.org/wiki/Dependency_injection){:target="_blank"} mixed in, albeit in a somewhat roundabout way.
 It reminds me of some classes I took in college where professors demanded we create data structures from scratch.
-I can't say those were my favorite lessons, but I certainly learned a lot.
+I can't say those were my favorite lessons at the time, but I certainly learned a lot.
 Perhaps Microsoft intentionally omitted global parameters from Synapse to [empower](https://www.microsoft.com/en-us/about){:target="_blank"} our growth as software artisans.
 Probably not, but they've certainly forced users to work on their problem-solving skills.

 ## Workaround Drawbacks

 There are some drawbacks to the aforementioned parent-child inheritance workaround for achieving globals in Synapse.
 Here are a few of them.

-* You don't get any JSON linting for your global object in the parent pipeline.
+* If you go with the default parameter option, you don't get any JSON linting for your globals object.
 If someone enters in messed up JSON, you won't know until runtime.
-* Using the default value input box to house global values that are potentially changeable is a little weird.
-It works but it's not the intended use case for that field.
 * If you go with the default parameter option, whenever the globals JSON object needs a change, you'll have to copy out the existing JSON, make the necessary modifications, and then copy it back in.
 The Synapse UI has a multiline text editor, but it's not accessible from the default value input box, which is an obvious hint that you're not really supposed to be using it for complex JSON objects.
 * If you go with the `.json` file in an Azure Storage Account option, you introduce an external dependency for your pipeline that could potentially be a point of failure.
 Not a big deal if you put some validations in place, but it's worth noting.
 * Dynamically setting values in your globals JSON object is not possible.
 Only static values are allowed, depriving you of the flexibility and agility that dynamic configurations could bring.
-* By forcing all pipelines needing global values to be called from the parent, you run the risk of hitting the [40 activity limit](https://github.com/MicrosoftDocs/azure-docs/blob/main/includes/azure-data-factory-limits.md){:target="_blank"} if you have a lot of children.
-There are some ways around this by spreading out your child calls between wrapper pipelines, but if you're not careful that can get messy rather quickly.
+* By forcing all pipelines needing global values to be called from the parent, you run the risk of hitting the [40 activity limit](https://github.com/MicrosoftDocs/azure-docs/blob/main/includes/azure-data-factory-limits.md){:target="_blank"}.
+You could avoid this concern by ditching the parent-child pipeline pattern.
+Instead, you'd have a Lookup activity in every pipeline needing global values that gets them from a `.json` file in your storage account.
+But then you end up doing the same lookup all over the place, each time returning the same values.
+Why not just do it once?
+We might be in a low-code world with Synapse, but that's a [code smell](https://en.wikipedia.org/wiki/Code_smell){:target="_blank"} if I've ever heard (or I guess, smelled?) of one.
+But hey, you've got to do what you've got to do.
+It's not our fault that Synapse doesn't have global parameters.
+If you're reading this right now, you and I, we're the victims here.
+Do what you must.

 In a nutshell, while this workaround might _work_, it's inferior to the native support for global parameters that's [already available](https://learn.microsoft.com/en-us/azure/data-factory/author-global-parameters){:target="_blank"} in Azure Data Factory.

 ![GlobalsSupportADFSynapse](/assets/images/GlobalsSupportADFSynapse.jpg)

-Strangely, this feature has somehow eluded Azure Synapse Analytics, which includes what is essentially a clone of Data Factory under its roof of [many products](https://learn.microsoft.com/en-us/azure/synapse-analytics/overview-what-is){:target="_blank"}.

 ## A Closing Soliloquy